maicoqb/jigsaw-site/source/docs/collections-pagination.md

 ...
 ```

+If you don't provide a `perPage` value, then the default will be 10.

 Once the `pagination` has been defined in the header, the template will have access to a special `$pagination` variable, which has several attributes:

 - `$pagination->items` contains an array of collection items for the current page